 - 1972 – Mardi Gras

-We look forward to the future Carnival cruise ships with the new era of Liquefied Natural Gas (LNG) powered ships entering service.
+We look forward to the future Carnival cruise ships with the new era of LNG powered ships entering service.
 These new generation ships will grow Carnival even further bringing new features and innovation to the cruise vacation experience.

 As of March 31, 2022, the newest Carnival cruise ship is the Mardi Gras.
 The first ship in the Excel-class and fully powered by Liquified Natural Gas (LNG) at 180,800 gross tons, the new vessel started guest operations on July 31, 2021 from Port Canaveral, Florida.